 Routine Medical Exams

-If you need a check-up, are ill, or have a specific concern there are general practice physicians and specialists in any area available.
-Some doctors only take appointments by appointment, while others take walk-ins.
+If you need a check-up, are ill, or have a specific concern, there are general practice physicians and specialists in any area available.
+Some doctors only take patients by appointment, while others take walk-ins.
 Either way, the general procedure for appointments is “do you want a morning appointment or afternoon?”
-No times.
+There are no specific times.

-If you have a morning appointment you show up when the office opens (or when you want in the morning) and are taken on a first-come, first-serve basis.
+If you have a morning appointment, you show up when the office opens (or when you want in the morning) and are taken on a first-come, first-served basis.
 Afternoon appointments work the same way but after lunch hour.

 Pharmacies